Cunjia-Liu/Cunjia-Liu.github.io/_pages/about.md

 > <i class="fa fa-exclamation-circle"></i> **Note** <br>
 > If you are interested in pursuing a PhD in LUCAS, please check the [PhD funding information](https://www.lboro.ac.uk/study/postgraduate/fees-funding/research-degree-funding/) at the university website.
 There is always the potential to offer PhD scholarships to exceptional candidates.
 If you find a synergy between your background, interests, and our ongoing research endeavors, please do not hesitate to reach out to me.

-[//]: # (* Application domain: Smart farming, CBRN defence, Infrastructure inspection, Intelligent mobility)
+[//]: # (* Application domain: Smart farming, CBRN defence, Environment monitoring, Infrastructure inspection, Intelligent mobility)

 ### News: